myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2024-02-09T09:39:02.175Z
+>
+> I added `.get` and `.post` methods to the bluesky package for Dart/Flutter :)

+Using these methods, you can easily send requests to endpoints not implemented in the bluesky package and receive response data of any type (include Map<String, dynamic>)

+---

 > Shinya Kato 🌮 @shinyakato.dev 2024-02-09T07:53:55.305Z
 >
 > I have been using snappify.com to make cool images of code, but next time I will try codeimage.dev